kanaria69/Mainecoco/README.md

-## What kind of music do planets listen to?
-Nep-tunes.
+## What did one nut say as he chased another nut?
+I'm a cashew!